 The nature of the business will undoubtedly put some people off.
-Car dealerships are low-margin businesses and arguably relatively undifferentiated, the choice being driven more by what car a customer wants.
+Car dealerships are low-margin businesses and arguably relatively undifferentiated.
+The customer choice is driven more by what car they want.
 They are relatively common enough that a different one is within driving distance.

-That said, the share price has now fallen to levels not seen before, a long way under book value, and still under tangible book value.
-I do also believe that their net debts are not as bad as stated, with £336m of it being very short-term stocking loans although this still has an effect on the overall finance charge.
+That said, the Lookers share price has now fallen to levels not seen before.
+It is a long way under book value, and still under tangible book value.
+I do also believe that their net debts are not as bad as stated. £336m of it is very short-term stocking loans although this still has an effect on the overall finance charge.
 From a point of view of business I think this is less relevant than the longer-term debt, and the firm still has plenty of headroom in this respect.

-The macro picture is about as bad as it can get at the moment, but in terms of value I think there is a decent upside although you may have to wait a while for it.
+The macro picture is about as bad as it can get at the moment.
+In terms of value I think there is a decent upside although you may have to wait a while for it.
 The recent FCA investigation into selling practices also adds an additional unknown to the proceedings.

 So not an immediate prospect of a great return, but one worth a bit more research.
 3/5.